oneapi-src/level-zero-spec/scripts/core/PROG.rst

        ::${x}FenceReset(hFence);
        ...

-The primary usage model(s) for fences are to notify the Host when a command list has finished execution to allow:
+The primary usage model for fences is to notify the Host when a command list has finished execution to allow:

 - Recycling of memory and images
 - Recycling of command lists